Hire through an Employer of Record in Serbia INS Global

 An EOR is not unlike a Professional Employer Organization (PEO), which is another kind of organization that handles HR services and other administrative tasks.
 A PEO partner acts as the legal entity through which you can bring staff over and enter the Serbian market unhindered by obstacles.

-PEO in Serbia - Summary
+Employer of Record in Serbia & PEO - Summary

 The Benefits of Partnering with a PEO in New Markets